AdguardTeam/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/readme.txt

 ! <b>MV3 limitations:</b>
 ! <br/>
 !
-Works only within the scope of one static filter or within the scope of all ! dynamic rules (custom filters with user rules).
+Works only within the scope of one static filter or within the scope of all ! dynamic rules (custom filters and user rules).
 ! <br/>
 ! <b>Examples:</b>
 ! <br/>